live Related news:

 In literature

-There is no book written about COVID-19 in the database
+There is no book written about COVID-19 in the database.

 Related

-This dashboard is based on data from: John Hopkins University, World Health Organization
+This dashboard is based on data from: John Hopkins University, World Health Organization.

-This content can be used under the CC BY 4.0 license
+This content is available under the CC BY 4.0 license.